ClickHouse/ClickHouse/docs/en/development/tests.md

 We run functional, integration, stress and unit tests under MSan on per-commit basis.

 ### Undefined behaviour sanitizer
-We run functional, integration, stress and unit tests under USan on per-commit basis.
+We run functional, integration, stress and unit tests under UBSan on per-commit basis.
 The code of some third-party libraries is not sanitized for UB.

 ### Valgrind (Memcheck)
 We used to run functional tests under Valgrind overnight, but don't do it anymore.
 It takes multiple hours.
 Currently there is one known false positive in `re2` library, see [this article](https://research.swtch.com/sparse).